 We encourage you to add gold and silver to your anti-fiat-currency portfolio.
 Because…

 One of the primary reasons cryptocurrencies are so attractive is because they share many of the same characteristics as gold.
-Bitcoin and other cryptos are divorced from the current monetary system… they’re discreet… they’re transportable, all just like gold.
+Bitcoin and other cryptos are divorced from the current monetary system, they’re discreet and they’re transportable, all just like gold.
 There’s good reason to own both.

-However, unlike gold, bitcoin and other cryptos are still in their development stage and thus subject to some growing pains, such as government intervention… low liquidity… limited acceptance… dependent on a functioning internet/electric grid… and still subject to malware and cybercriminals, definitely a growing concern for this industry.
-Gold Eagles in my possession have none of these concerns.
+However, unlike gold, bitcoin and other cryptos are still in their development stage and thus subject to some growing pains, such as government intervention, low liquidity, limited acceptance and dependence on a functioning internet/electric grid.
+They are also still subject to malware and cybercriminals, which are definitely a growing concern for this industry.
+The Gold Eagles in my possession have none of these concerns.

-And here’s an interesting connection you may not have realized: cryptocurrencies need silver to work—cellphones, computers, laptops all use silver in their components.
+And here’s an interesting connection you may not have realized: cryptocurrencies need silver to work — cell phones, computers and laptops all use silver in their components.